heroku/buildpacks-ruby/README.md

 - Ruby version
   - Given a `Gemfile.lock` with an explicit Ruby version we will install that Ruby version.
   - Given a `Gemfile.lock` without an explicit Ruby version we will install a default Ruby version.
+  - We will reinstall Ruby if your stack changes.
 - Bundler version
   - Given a `Gemfile.lock` with an explicit Bundler version we will install that bundler version.
   - Given a `Gemfile.lock` without an explicit Bundler version we will install a default Ruby version.
 - Ruby Dependencies
   - We will install gem dependencies using `bundle install`
-  - [TODO] We will run `bundle clean` after a successful `bundle install`
+  - We will run `bundle clean` after a successful `bundle install` via setting `BUNDLE_CLEAN=1` environment variable.
   - We will cache the contents of your gem dependencies.
-      - [TODO] We will invalidate the dependency cache if your Ruby version changes.
+      - We will invalidate the dependency cache if your stack changes.
-      - [TODO] We will invalidate the dependency cache if your stack changes.
+      - We will invalidate the dependency cache if your Ruby version changes.
-      - [TODO] We may invalidate the dependency cache if there was a bug in a prior buildpack version that needs to be fixed.
+      - We may invalidate the dependency cache if there was a bug in a prior buildpack version that needs to be fixed.
 - Gem specific behavior - We will parse your `Gemfile.lock` to determine what dependencies your app need for use in specializing your install behavior (i.e. Rails 5 versus Rails 4).
 The inclusion of these gems may trigger different behavior:
   - `sprockets`
   - `railties`